 The process to secure placement in the DePaul Townhouses as a newly admitted student is as follows:

-Submit a seat deposit (non-refundable) per the instructions in your admission letter AND submit a $500 housing deposit (refundable until May 15, 2020).
+Submit a seat deposit (non-refundable) per the instructions in your admission letter AND submit a $500 housing deposit (refundable until May 13, 2022 for incoming 1L's and April 20, 2022 for continuing law students).
 Payments can be made via credit card on your UIS/Touch Net account online (see instructions in admission letter to access UIS/Touch Net) or by check or money order made payable to “St. John’s University” and sent to the Law School Admissions Office, 8000 Utopia Parkway, Queens, NY 11439.
 Students may also submit their payment over the phone by calling the Office of Student Financial Services at 718-990-2000.

-April 16-onward, 2020 any law student who did not make a deposit and remains interested in University housing is eligible to join the Housing Intent Process.
-Interested students should contact the Office of Residence Life at [email protected] and request the Housing Intent form link.
+April 13-onward, any law student who did not make a deposit and remains interested in University housing is eligible to join the Housing Intent Process.
 Students will be contacted once space is available and will be invited to submit a $500 deposit at that time.

 Upon receipt of both your seat and on-time housing deposit, you will receive an e-mail from the Office of Residence Life inviting you to the Housing Portal to complete the housing application, housing agreement, and student profile.
-This step must be completed by April 15, 2020.
+Please note: processing of a deposit can take up to 24-48 hours.
+This step must be completed by April 13, 2022.

 Located less than a mile from campus, the DePaul Townhouses is a community of approximately 100 graduate and law students who live in a townhouse setting on Union Turnpike.
 Most law students will be assigned to single bedrooms connected to a common space shared with 2-3 other law students.

 Apartment amenities include: